Uberi/University-Notes/PHIL145/PHIL145.md

 Sometimes arguments may be explicitly identified, with "I argue that <conclusion>", "This is because <premise>", "Therefore, <conclusion>", "It follows that <conclusion>".

 Look out for conclusions not at the end of passages, implicit premises, implicit conclusions, and rhetorical questions.
+Rhetorical questions should be treated like claims.

 ### Explanations